ShikhSh/Learnings/DL-basics.md

 - When using 1 set of matrices of K, Q, V -  Single head attention
 - When using multiple sets of matrices - Multi-head attention

+### Learning:
+- Multi-task learning: Teach on multiple tasks
+- Transfer Learning: teach on something else and then we care about just one final application
+- Pre-training: Train for one purpose initially and then fine tune on the final task
+- Prompting: Use a trained model for different tasks (no fine-tuning here)
+-

 ### Transformer:
 #### About:
 - Seq to Seq models